News

 • Use Formal Language: Maintain a professional tone suitable for healthcare communication.

-5. Organisation & Layout
+5. Organization & Layout

 • Band Score: 0-7